The big idea of Honor Season

 Bottom line of the big idea of Honor Season:

 We see ourselves in Christ as honorable finishers, showing the world that no shame or violence will break our loyalty to the campaign that Christ died for.
 He was raised to keep leading the campaign team, and we live in SYNC with the personal instructions that he still gives us one day at a time.

 Our campaign message is that Jesus the Messiah deserves more honor than anyone else who ever lived.
-He is the key to healing, blessing, and uniting the world.
+He is the key to connecting, healing, and blessing the world.
 He is seated on the throne of the universe!
 (Hebrews 12.2)

 But on his way to the throne, he out-suffered us all.
 He took more physical, legal, and personal abuse than we will ever know.
 And through it all, he never wavered in his commitment to his excruciating assignment as the campaign Spearhead.
 That is heroic, and God honored it.

 Jesus defended his honor by not defending it, that is, he showed true honorability not by using violence against those who shamed him but by disregarding their shame, not reacting to it at all.
 He was so focused on God the Father's opinion of him that human opinions did not matter.

 When you SYNC, when you See Yourself iN Christ as an "honorable" finisher, it means honorable in God's eyes.
-People around you may not honor us when we live in Christ, but we don't have to defend your honor by force or even take their opinion into consideration.
-Don't let it get to you.
-Accept it as your cross, carry it quietly, and let them think you are a loser.
-Jesus did, and he is with you by his Spirit, giving you whatever it takes to get through whatever you have to get through.
+People around us may not honor us when we live in Christ, but we don't have to defend our honor by force or even take their opinion into consideration.
+It does not get to us.
+We accept human opposition as our cross, carry it quietly, and let them think we are losers.
+Jesus did, and he is with us by his Spirit, giving us whatever it takes to get through whatever we have to get through.